misakey/frontend/README.md

 [![CI](https://img.shields.io/gitlab/pipeline/Misakey/frontend)](https://gitlab.com/Misakey/frontend/pipelines/)

 This project is the frontend repository of [Misakey](https://misakey.com/).
-It contains the code of the webapp and the plugin.

 For more info about Misakey, you can see our [presentation page](https://docs.misakey.com).